Standard 7 - Overseas student transfers

 - information on the student's right to appeal the decision in accordance with the University’s appeals processes.

-A student may appeal a release decision to the Manager, Compliance, Centre for University Partnerships within 20 working days of that decision.
+A student may appeal a release decision to the Manager, International and Strategic Compliance, Centre for University Partnerships within 20 working days of that decision.
 In this event the University will maintain the student's enrolment in the program in which he or she is enrolled to study until the appeals process is completed.

 - Partner Provider Students: The student must complete the Registered Providers Application for Transfer Appeal (Section 1) Form, (Refer to Forms Section below) and submit it to the Nominated Officer at their teaching site.
 The Nominated Officer is to within 48 hours forward the Application for Transfer Appeal Section 1 form to CUP.